LIMON100/DA/mAP/readme.md

 In coco, a bounding box is defined by four values in pixels [x_min, y_min, width, height].
 They are coordinates of the top-left corner along with the width and height of the bounding box.

+## YOLO

+In yolo, a bounding box is represented by four values [x_center, y_center, w, h]. x_center and y_center are the normalized coordinates of the center of the bounding box.
+To make coordinates normalized, we take pixel values of x and y, which marks the center of the bounding box on the x- and y-axis.
+Then we divide the value of x by the width of the image and value of y by the height of the image. w and h represent the width and the height of the bounding box.
+They are normalized as well.

 ## For YOLO

    1. Add classes list in a text file